 The same reason why God weaves throughout the Bible over 2,000 verses about money and possessions.
 It is the same reason why Jesus spoke on money more than any other topic while on earth.
 The way we think about and use money reveals our heart and its priorities.
 So conversations about money are rooted in something much deeper and more personal than dollars and cents.

 Likewise, marital arguments about money tend to be symptomatic of deeper, underlying issues.
-In The Marriage Challenge, we consider four Marriage Dividers that often reveal themselves in our financial arguments.
+In The , if you want more in depht information, Outsource your Accounting in Bangkok.
+Marriage Challenge, we consider four Marriage Dividers that often reveal themselves in our financial arguments.
 Poor communication, selfishness, distrust, and unrealistic expectations can find their way into a marriage’s finances.
 Couples should recognize the presence of these Marriage Dividers and set out to destroy them.

 Question #3: You said in this book—and in your previous book, The Money Challenge—that God has a design for money.
 What is that design?